MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Evaluation

-During evaluation, we average valid depth values across 10 frames for static objects to incorporate temporal characteristics and reduce random noise.
-We do not average quasi-static objects (e.g., human hands) and instead take the first frame, as it is closest to the point in time where the GT captures have been taken.
+First, we average valid depth values of each sensor across 10 frames for static objects to incorporate temporal characteristics and reduce random noise.
+We do not average quasi-static objects, of which their reconstruction did not require the application of speckles, and instead take the first frame, as it is closest to the point in time where the GT captures without the speckle pattern have been taken.